CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 4. Think Practically: Consider real-world implementation challenges, including budget constraints, regulatory requirements, and political pressures.
 5. Learn from Peers: Use peer discussion to refine your understanding and discover alternative approaches to common challenges.

+Post your full response and your replies to your peers by selecting the link below.

+**[Module 4 – Sprint 4 – Case Study Response – VA25-2]**(https://ed.civicactions.com/forums/topic/module-4-sprint-4-discussion-va25-2/)

 ### Additional resources for analysis

 Federal acquisition context